I've been spending A LOT of time on YouTube lately

 Note: This is NOT a paid endorsement of any kind.
 I just thought these YouTube channels were cool and wanted to share them with you.

-These guys have been dominating the real estate investing space online for years now, so it's no surprise that the BiggerPockets YouTube channel also delivers great content on a regular basis (and I mean like… every day, regular – which is pretty impressive).
+These guys have been dominating the real estate investing space online for years now, so it's no surprise that the BiggerPockets YouTube channel also delivers great content regularly (and I mean like… every day, regular – which is pretty impressive).

 Most of their videos are the “talking head” type, along with re-purposed video recordings of their podcast episodes.
 Here's a quick look at one of my favorites from my buddy Brandon Turner…

-If you're not familiar with BiggerPockets yet, be sure to check them out and sign up for a free account.
+If you're not familiar with BiggerPockets yet, check them out and sign up for a free account.

-I've been following John's YouTube Channel for a couple years now, and this guy really brings some value to the table.
-He's got a great demeanor on camera and knows how to convey his points and ideas clearly.
+I've been following John's YouTube Channel for a couple of years now, and this guy brings some value to the table.
+He's got a great demeanor on camera and knows how to convey his points and ideas.
 Here's a quick taste of his videos…

 Learn more about John at MobileHomeInvesting.net.